fastender/blob/README.md

 To use as few switches for the lights as possible, using sensors in each room for light control.
 Possibility of interrupting this automation when using Hue Switch Dimmer switch.

-No more water leaks by monitoring with the water sensor and notification.
+No more water leaks by monitoring with the water sensor and notification: If water leak sensor detects water, turn all lights blue and on 100%.
+Also sends an alert to the phone alerting us of water.

 An image is displayed of the person entering the house when no person is at home.